 Background

-No 18.1 provides that no transmitting station may be established or operated by a private person or by any enterprise without a licence issued in an appropriate form and in conformity with the provisions of the Radio Regulations by or on behalf of the government of the country to which the station in question is subject.
+Article 18 of the RR already provides provisions that Earth stations be operated only if duly authorized by the State in which the operation of such earth stations is expected.
+Such authorization should contain a license issued in the appropriate form and in conformity with the provisions of these Regulations by or on behalf of the Government of the State, within whose national territory, territorial waters or airspace the earth station is supposed to operate, or under the jurisdiction to which it is subject during the operation of the transmitter in international airspace or in international waters.

 The International Telecommunication Regulations “recognize the right of any Member, subject to national law and should it decide to do so, to require that administrations and private operating agencies, which operate in its territory and provide an international telecommunication service to the public, be authorized by that Member”, and specify that “within the framework of the present Regulations, the provision and operation of international telecommunication services in each relation is pursuant to mutual agreement between administrations”.

-Working Party (WP) 1B, the responsible group for the studies on this issue of Agenda item 9.1, met 2-9 June 2016.
-WP 1B sent a LS to WP 4A with regard to studies on managing uplink transmissions of terminals to be limited to authorized terminals.
-WP 4A is asked to provide comments to Annex 5 to Document 1B/51 and/or any relevant information.
+Working Party (WP) 1B, the responsible group for the studies on this issue of Agenda item 9.1, held four meetings and liaised with WP 4A with regard to studies on managing uplink transmissions of terminals to be limited to authorized terminals carried out by WP 1B.

 A similar issue is being studied under WRC-19 AI 1.5 and the results of these studies may be noted in further development of the CEPT position on this issue.
 It is expected that the concern about unauthorized usage of ESIM will be addressed under AI 1.5 in a manner similar to the way it was addressed under Resolution 156 (WRC-15); namely, by requiring ESIM networks to “Have the capability to limit operations of such earth stations to the territory or territories of administrations having authorized those earth stations.” (doc.
 PTB(17)18).

-At the February 2017 meeting of PTB doc.
-PTB(17)INFO10 was introduced which examined the adequacy of the current language in Article 18 requiring authorisation of transmitters.
-The contribution also provides some relevant information about how Article 18 is implemented by network operators in practice.

-WP 1B has developed a Questionnaire which has been sent to administrations to gather information on current situation though the circular letter 1/LCCE/99.
-CEPT administrations are encouraged to answer this Questionnaire.
-Deadline for the Questionnaire is 13 May 2017
+WP 1B has received comments to a Questionnaire which had been sent to administrations to gather information on current situation though the circular letter 1/LCCE/99.
+WP 1B is examining the responses to this Questionnaire.
+Current version of the working document towards Preliminary Draft New Report ITU-R [WRC-19 AI 9.1.7] contains two summary texts of the Questionnaire as consensus hasn’t been reached in June 2017.
+During November 2017 meeting, WP 1B didn’t progress on the Draft New Report but focused their work on the draft CPM text.
+Draft CPM text was amended with the summary of the statistics extracted from the Questionnaire.

+The assessment of the ITU questionnaire on A.I.
+9.1.7 WRC-19 showed that not all of the administrations co-operate and exchange information on this issue.
+In addition, there are unresolved cases of cross-border interferences from ES terminals, operating in motion.
+Specifically, of the 23 responses received by the Bureau, 8 administrations reported cases of unauthorized operation of earth stations, with 3 cases being classified as “unresolved”.
+The preliminary results of the Questionnaire might suggest that the above-mentioned cases exist because of the lack of enforcement in countries reporting such operation.

+Draft CPM text contains following options:

+Option 1, proposed by CEPT, states that current regulatory framework of Article 18 sufficiently addresses the required regulatory measures.

+Option 2 proposes to develop a new WRC Resolution to introduce additional measures in order to address the issue of unauthorised uplink transmission of ES terminals (see Resolution [9.1.7] WRC-19 ‘Prevention of unauthorized transmission for ES terminals’).
+This option consists of sub-options 2A, 2B and 2C.